 Another factor to consider is the phase difference between the generators.
 If the phase difference is too great, it can cause problems with the synchronization of the generators.

-What makes an inverter generator is best for parallel connection?
+What makes inverter generator is best for parallel connection?

 Inverter generators are more expensive than traditional generators.

-Inverters convert DC electricity into AC electricity, requiring more powerful motors and greater amounts of current.
+Inverters convert DC electricity into AC electricity, which means that they require more powerful motors and greater amounts of current.
 They also tend to have higher operating costs due to their specialized circuitry and unique design.
 These features makes inverter generator more expensive than other types of generators.

 However, they offer a number of advantages that make them worth the extra cost.
 Inverter generators are more fuel efficient and produce less noise.